1. Introduction

 }

-Finally, let's add this annotation to be able to run the test:
+Finally, let’s add this annotation so we’re able to run the test:

 @RunWith(JUnitPlatform.class)